vfong00/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject

+## So like, what is this thing?
-An attempt to make a roguelike game.
+An attempt to make a roguelike game. <br/>
+[Here is a Wikipedia article that explains one] (https://en.wikipedia.org/wiki/Roguelike) <br/>
+TL;DR?
+Dungeon-maze game. <br/>
-This game features:
+This game features: <br/>
+- A menu, with the most impressive of all logos
 - Random terrain generation of dungeons
 - Scary monsters with somewhat scary-looking sprites
 - Cool items dispersed everywhere